dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 Temporal conditions can be combined with other kinds of filters.
 For instance, we can execute a spatio-temporal query by using a temporal condition along with a spatial condition.
-In this example, we'll query the tropical storms which occurred in the 1990s, and whose track took them over the Florida mainland.
+In this example, we query the storms which occurred in Florida in the 1990s.
+The temporal condition is expressed as , and whose track took them over the Florida mainland.
+The query

 ```
 http://localhost:9000/collections/public.trop_storm/items.html?filter=time_start between 2005-01-01 and NOW() AND intersects(geom, POLYGON ((-81.4067 30.8422, -79.6862 25.3781, -81.1609 24.7731, -83.9591 30.0292, -85.2258 29.6511, -87.5892 29.9914, -87.5514 31.0123, -81.4067 30.8422)) )&limit=100